gazebosim/sdf_tutorials/param_passing/proposal.md

 the actions available to the user.
 The intent is to provide a means of manipulating almost all parameters in SDF models through model/world files without requiring modifications to already existing/created models files.
+The new attributes `element_id` and `action` (detailed below) will be reserved from being used in other elements in SDFormat.

 ### 1. Add custom element `//include/experimental:params`